Terms and Conditions of Service

 Nuago acknowledges that the Customer retains ownership and all other interests in the Customer Data.
 The Customer will be entitled to obtain a copy of Customer Data at any time provided that Nuago will be entitled to charge the Customer at its then applicable time and materials rates for any services required of Nuago in connection with the provision of a copy of the Customer Data.
 Subject to clause 11 , the Customer authorises and licenses Nuago (and its agents and contractors) to collect, retain and use Customer Data as reasonably necessary in connection with the provision of Services.

 14 Intellectual Property

-(a) Unless specified otherwise in the applicable Relevant Proposal, Nuago (or its licensors) will own all Intellectual Property Rights in all materials and deliverables (including software and Documentation) provided by Nuago to the Customer or created or developed by Nuago in the course of providing the Services.
+(a) Unless specified otherwise in the applicable Relevant Proposal, Nuago (or its licensors) will own all Intellectual Property Rights related to work methods, document and software templates, source code, related confidential information, trade secrets, know-how, trademarks, service marks and other related business marks or names.

 15 Implied Terms

 Any representation, warranty, condition, guarantee or undertaking that would be implied in this Agreement by legislation, common law, equity, trade, custom or usage is excluded to the maximum extent permitted by law.

 (a) Nothing in this Agreement excludes, restricts or modifies any consumer guarantee, right or remedy conferred on the Customer by the Australian Consumer Law contained in Schedule 2 to the Competition and Consumer Act 2010 (Cth) or any other applicable law that cannot be excluded, restricted or modified by agreement (‘Non-Excludable Guarantee’).